-Akshaye Khanna?s smile, with dimples no less, catches one off guard coming form an otherwise reserved demeanour.
+Akshaye Khanna's smile, with dimples no less, catches one off guard coming form an otherwise reserved demeanor.

 His movies Doli Saja Ke Rakhna (1998), Kudrat (1998), Laawaris (1999) and Aa Ab Laut Chale (1999) did not do well.
 However Taal (1999) with Aishwarya Rai and Anil Kapoor was one of the successes of that year.